 To achieve my goal, I collaborate with chemists and polymer scientists as well as physicists, electrical engineers, and biologists.

 For more insights addressing professionals, please check out my current projects.
-For interested yet non-professionals, please find an example of my research efforts below, in a short, animated clip.
+For interested yet non-professionals, please find an example of my research efforts above, in a short, animated clip.